afrind/warp-draft/draft-ietf-moq-transport.md

 ## Announcements

 A publisher MAY send ANNOUNCE messages to any subscriber.
-An ANNOUNCE indicates to the subscriber that the publisher has tracks available in that namespace.
-A subscriber MAY send SUBSCRIBE or FETCH for a namespace without having received an ANNOUNCE for it.
+An ANNOUNCE indicates to the subscriber that the publisher has a single track available, or one or more tracks available in a namespace.
+A subscriber MAY send SUBSCRIBE or FETCH for a track without having received an ANNOUNCE for it.

-If a publisher is authoritative for a given namespace, or is a relay that has received an authorized ANNOUNCE for that namespace from an upstream publisher, it MUST send an ANNOUNCE to any subscriber that has subscribed to ANNOUNCE for that namespace, or a more generic set including that namespace.
+If a publisher is authoritative for a given track or namespace, or is a relay that has received an authorized ANNOUNCE for that namespace from an upstream publisher, it MUST send an ANNOUNCE to any subscriber that has subscribed to ANNOUNCE for that namespace, or a more generic set including that namespace.
 A publisher MAY send the ANNOUNCE to any other subscriber.

-An endpoint SHOULD NOT, however, send an ANNOUNCE advertising a namespace that exactly matches a namespace for which the peer sent an earlier ANNOUNCE (i.e. an ANNOUNCE ought not to be echoed back to its sender).
+An endpoint SHOULD NOT, however, send an ANNOUNCE advertising a namespace or track that exactly matches a namespace for which the peer sent an earlier ANNOUNCE (i.e. an ANNOUNCE ought not to be echoed back to its sender).

-The receiver of an ANNOUNCE_OK or ANNOUNCE_ERROR SHOULD report this to the application to inform the search for additional subscribers for a namespace, or abandoning the attempt to publish under this namespace.
-This might be especially useful in upload or chat applications.
+The receiver of an ANNOUNCE_OK or ANNOUNCE_ERROR SHOULD report this to the application.
 A subscriber MUST send exactly one ANNOUNCE_OK or ANNOUNCE_ERROR in response to an ANNOUNCE.
 The publisher SHOULD close the session with a protocol error if it receives more than one.